gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **1.21.60**
 - Placing Two Tall Plants including Lilacs, Rose Bush, Peonys, Pitcher Plant, Sunflower, Two Tall Grass, Two Tall Fern, and Two Tall Dripleaf at y=319 will cause the top half of the plants to be chopped off due to build height, These will not update if placed in this version
+- Right-clicking a map and then quickly placing it into an item frame before it can load will give you a big item frame
+- You can create Shulker Logged Blocks by pushing a Shulker into a block via piston
+- You can snow-log resin, skull veins, glow lichen, and dead bushes
+- Fences, Iron bars, Glass Panes, and Walls can connect to Structure Voids
+- Pillagers, Vindicators, and Evokers, for some strange reason, can pick up a White Banner, and will even trade their weapons for it.
+- You can place Twisting Vines on Leaves and Chrous Flowers/Plants
+- Quicky Replacing blocks with cactus inside of water can cause the cactus to be waterlogged
+- Using Nether Portals you can create a solid block of water that will not flow.
+Placing Nether Portals on the side of some sort of enclosed aquarium and breaking the obsidian on the portal will not update the water leaving it floating on its side
+- Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to English will make it possible to name Mobs "Name Tag" which is illegal